openmrs/openmrs-esm-core/docs/README.md

-# OpenMRS Microfrontend Developer Documentation
+# OpenMRS Frontend 3.0 for Developers

 <!--
   This documentation follows the Google developer documentation style guide: